League of Conservation Voters Action Fund

 ON THE ISSUES

 Cortez Masto has been a leader in the fight to stop sex trafficking and hold perpetrators accountable while enhancing assistance for survivors.
-In the Senate, Catherine has led both Republicans and Democrats in delivering federal funding to local law enforcement agencies, including to the Las Vegas Metro Police Department after the Route 91 massacre, and improving mental health and suicide resources for law enforcement.
+In the Senate, Cortez Masto has led both Republicans and Democrats in delivering federal funding to local law enforcement agencies, including to the Las Vegas Metro Police Department after the Route 91 massacre, and improving mental health and suicide resources for law enforcement.

 She has repeatedly voted to defend the Affordable Care Act to provide health care coverage to tens of thousands of Nevadans as well as leading the Senate in addressing mental health issues